alirezarezaeikalat/google-IT-certificate/working with unix/readMe.txt

     all the data structures concatenated in one block group (the first one) frees up more contiguous data blocks on other block groups within each flex block group.

+---------- Getting started in Linux ----------

+42. You can see the calendar in lunx with >>cal

+43. You can change password for your current user in linux:
+        >> passwd

+44. You can see your current user:

+        >> whoami

 -------- File management in linux ----------

 42. In unix there are 3 types of files: